Open Data Hub logo

 • An ML engineer on your team has given you a Python file that defines features.
 For more information about how to define features, see Defining features.

 • If you want to store the feature registry in cloud storage or in a database, you have configured storage for the feature registry.
-For example, if the provider is GCP, you have created a Cloud Storage bucket for the feature registry.
+For example, if the provider is Google Cloud, you have created a Cloud Storage bucket for the feature registry.

 • You have the cluster-admin role in OpenShift Container Platform.

-• You have created a Feature Store instance in your data science project.
+• You have created a Feature Store instance in your project.

 Procedure